ios-mcn/ios-mcn-releases/README.md

 #
-# IOS-MCN Agartala v0.1.0 Release COMING SOON!
+# IOS-MCN Agartala v0.1.0 Release is COMING SOON here!
 # THIS REPO IS UNDER DEVELOPMENT - STAY TUNED!
 #